-Pauses, such as the one at the roundabout described above, represented the aspect of gardening that linked it to sociality.
+Pauses, such as the one at the raonabaot described above, represented the aspect of gardening that linked it to sociality.
 Such halts were less of an interruption of the movement of mekem garen than part of the movement that connected people, garden and paths.
 Brief suspensions of movement on the paths were a part of the movement of one garden day.
-When people met and came together at the roundabout or any other meeting point, important interaction and a way of building relations among the Dixoners took place - through the exchange of crops and information.
+When people met and came together at the raonabaot or any other meeting point, important interaction and a way of building relations took place - through the exchange of crops and information.
 It offered not only ways to secure enough food, but also to contact other people.
-This makes gardening an important aspect of creating the sociality of Dixoners.
 As gardening is characterised by movement, and thus is also about paths making networks of garden locations, the movement of people and gardens is not only part of shaping the environment, but is also constitutive of sociality.
 People's horticultural practices in Dixon Reef built their relations with the environment and other people, and thus included both into their social relations.

 Scholars who scrutinise sociality in Oceania have taken up this point of the connection of movement and sociality (Hviding 1996; Munn 1986; Schneider 2012).
-The ability to move around and at the same time find routes of trade and exchange, creates space outside of kin relations through such movement.
-Katharina Schneider explains that for the people in Pororan, living on an offshore island of Papua New Guinea, the 'freedom' of moving around on the water is what makes their life.
-This is where they could move freely, away from the looks and the community rules of kinship.
+The ability to move around and at the same time find routes of trade and exchange, creates space outside of kin relations.
+Katharina Schneider explains that, for the people in Pororan, living on an offshore island of Papua New Guinea, the 'freedom' of moving around on the water is what they describe as crucial for their lives beyond the terrestrial community days.
+This is where they could move freely, away from sight and the community rules of kinship.
 In Schneider's work, this freedom is contrasted to life 'in the bush', meaning on an island's land (Schneider 2012).
-The freedom of the waterworld stands in contrast to people living on land, since their gardens are bound to a certain territory, and thus they have to follow certain paths (Munn 1986).
-For Dixoners, although walking is earthbound and certainly has boundaries, gardening is less connected with specific places, but rather encompasses a number of practices, including movements.
-Paths are an inscription of these movements into the earth rather than a boundary of their movement.
-Similar to the sociality of people on water elsewhere, in the Dixon area through the movement on land, new constellations of sociality emerge.
-Because of this, I see parallels between being on the move on water and on the land in terms of creating relations through these practices of movement and its eventual intermittences.
+The freedom of the waterworld stands in contrast to people living on land, since gardens are bound to a certain territory, and thus cultivators have to follow certain paths to reach them (Munn 1986).
+In the Dixon Reef area, during my daily hourly walks I learnt that although walking is earthbound and certainly has boundaries, gardening is less connected with specific places, but rather encompasses a number of practices, including movements.
+Paths are an inscription of these movements into the earth rather than forming boundaries of movement.
+Similar to the sociality of people on water elsewhere, in the Dixon Reef area through movement on land, new constellations of sociality emerge.
+As a result of this, I see parallels between being on the move on water and on the land in terms of creating relations through movement and its eventual intermittences.